unipv-larl/GWC2025/index.md

 ## Scholarships ✈️
 There are two travel scholarships of €300 each and two fully funded rooms available at [Collegio Ghislieri](https://www.ghislieri.it/).
 The application procedure will soon be announced through the conference channels.

+Authors can apply for scholarships through the submission form when they submit their paper via EasyChair.
+The board will decide who to award the scholarships to based on the following criteria: Job position (30 points), Country of origin (30 points), Score given by reviewers to the paper (30 points), Age (10 points).

 ---

 ## Menu